Strategy · Facilitation · Transformational Consulting

 Gardens of Egleston

-A community storytelling project about gardening, food, culture, and resilience in Boston's Egleston neighborhood — mapping the gardening commons to remember the wisdom of Egleston's gardeners as the neighborhood navigates social, environmental, and economic challenges.
+A community storytelling project about gardening, food, culture, and resilience in Boston's Egleston neighborhood.
+We worked with residents of Egleston Square to map the gardening commons and remember the wisdom of Egleston's gardeners as the neighborhood navigates social, environmental, and economic challenges.

 Made possible alongside the Egleston community, Friends of the Egleston Square Branch Library, the Citywide Friends of the Boston Public Library, the Leventhal Map Center and Community History Department of the Boston Public Library, and MassHumanities.